-Configuring CBT
+About CBT

-The Changed Block Tracking (CBT) feature allows virtual machines to keep track of changed disk sectors.
-When CBT is enabled on a virtual machine, a "Change ID" is assigned to each disk during the snapshot generation activity.
+The VMware Changed Block Tracking (CBT) feature allows virtual machines to keep track of changed disk sectors.
+When CBT is enabled on a virtual machine, a "Change ID" is assigned to each disk when a snapshot is generated for backups.
 The Change ID identifies the state of a virtual disk at a specific point in time.
 Subsequent snapshots capture only the blocks that have changed since the last snapshot.

 CBT offers the following advantages: